nmfisher/thermion/thermion_dart/README.md

 ### Picking entities

-On desktop, left-clicking an object in the viewport will retrieve the FilamentEntity for the top-most renderable instance at that cursor position (if any).
+On desktop, left-clicking an object in the viewport will retrieve the ThermionEntity for the top-most renderable instance at that cursor position (if any).

 Note this is an asynchronous operation, so you will need to subscribe to the [pickResult] stream on your [FilamentController] to do something with the result.